Upon completion of the course, you should be able to demonstrate:

-This will include online lessons, self-test activities, formative assessments and forum discussions.
-The online component will be delivered in the form of ten units of interactive lessons.
-You will have approximately four months to complete the online component.
+This will include virtual lessons, self-test activities, formative assessments and forum discussions.
+The virtual component will be delivered in the form of ten units of interactive lessons.
+You will have approximately four months to complete this component.

 At the end of each unit, you will be expected to carry out a self-test assessment or activity to reinforce what has been learned in that particular unit for which there will be instant feedback.